IPS-LMU/The-EMU-SDMS-Manual/_book/query.md

 #### Result modifier

 Because users are often interested in just one element of a compound query such as sequence queries (e.g., the *\@*s in a *\@->n* sequences), the EQL offers a so-called result modifier symbol, `#`.
-This symbol may be placed in front of any simple query component of a multi component query as depicted in R Example \@ref(rexample:resultmod).
+This symbol may be placed in front of any simple query component of a multi component query as depicted in the R code snippet below.
 Placing the hashtag in front of either the left or the right simple query term will result in segment lists that contains only the annotation items of the simple query term that have the hashtag in front of it.
 Only one result modifier may be used per query.

 ```r